 Psychologists think that there is a clear link between dreaming in your sleep and daydreaming.
 Dreaming in your sleep may involve a link to both your natural and real and unnatural and unreal experiences, daydreaming on the other hand may only focus on your natural experiences, those with reference to actual situations.
-Of course there are some people that can differentiate the two.
+Of course there are some people who can differentiate the two.

 10. Dream Memory

 People forget half of their dreams within 5 minutes from waking up.
-Only 10% will still be in your conscious memory after 10 minutes.
+Only 10% will still be in your conscience memory after 10 minutes.
 However there are simple tricks and techniques to help you recall your dream such as waking up during your REM state, or having a notebook beside your bed that allows your take notes of your dream seconds after waking up.

-There is also one research suggesting that sleeping on comfortable location on tempurpedic beds can help you remember your dream.
+There is also one research suggesting that sleeping on comfortable location on Tempurpedic beds can help you remember your dream.

 11. Dream of Free Falling

 The dream involving you on a free fall is actually pretty common.
 And according to researchers, it affects many mammals.
-The free falling feeling is actually muscle spasm called myoclonic jerk, but if this free falling feeling happens when you’re wide awake, then it could mean trouble as in a serious sleep related neurological syndromes or other disorders like Parkinson’s and Alzheimer’s disease.
+The free-falling feeling is actually muscle spasm called myoclonic jerk, but if this free-falling feeling happens when you’re wide awake, then it could mean trouble as in a serious sleep related neurological syndromes or other disorders like Parkinson’s and Alzheimer’s disease.

 12. Baby Dreams